alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 and plenty of it:
 we kept track of at least ten different companies building similar products to ours.
-If I needed convincing that ideas are not worth a dime, this experience provided for it amply.
+If I needed convincing for the next lesson, this experience provided for it amply.

+> Ideas are not worth a dime.

 Several groups around the globe had the same idea as we, and a few of them built products very similar to ours.
 Some even got millions of dollars of financing,